Getting Started with goopt

 }

-// Check if a command was run and access its flags.
+// Check which command was run and access its flags.

 if parser.HasCommand("greet") {